HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

 In the process of building ...

 <div style="text-align: justify">
 I love applied mathematics.
 In particular statistics and machine learning.
-Currently, I focus my attention on sequential decision making and causal inference.
-Very much interested in contextual bandits, inference on adaptive samples, active statistical inference.
+Currently, I focus my attention on combining sequential decision making and causal inference.

 </div>

 <div style="text-align: justify">
     My name reads as <a href="https://translate.google.com/?sl=auto&tl=en&text=Dr%C4%85%C5%BCkowski&op=translate">"'ɣubɛrt ˈdrɔ̃ʐkɔfski"</a> \approx in English "Hoo-bert Drahnzh-koff-ski", where "Drah" is like "draw", but with a slightly more open "ah" sound, and "nzh" is like the "s" in "treasure".